 I attended an emotional intelligence training.
 Second to arrive, I entered a training room comprising seven tables with four chairs around each.
 A pleasant middle-aged white guy proctored the course.
 As more attendees arrived, a quick tally reveals 13 of 28 seats are filled.
 Each table attracted multiple attendees except one.
 Mine.
 I was the only black person in the room at the time of my calculation.

 Two additional people entered – both attendees of color.
-One sat next to me; the other to sit elsewhere.
+One sat next to me; the other decided to sit elsewhere.
 When the training started, all four seats were occupied at my table.
 A white woman occupied one.
 Coincidence?
 Because no other seats were available at that point?

 Many reasons explain white attendees’ forgoing sitting at my table – including racism.
 No one is required to sit next to me.
 No attendees arrived wearing a Klan suit, wielding ignited tiki torches, or sporting red caps donning a racist euphemism.
 Nowadays, racism manifests subtler, pervasively & comfortably as microaggressions.